cscorley/dissertation/chapters/5_discussion/3_combo.md

 configurations and their MRRs for each task of all subject systems.
 With our example, we can see that configuration $(A, R, C)$ outperforms configuration
 $(R, C)$ for both tasks.
-Indeed, for all seven possible configuration pairs, additions improve the MRR of all configurations for FLT, but only degrades performance for DIT under two configurations, one of the two, $(A, C, M)$, being the pair optimal DIT configuration $(C, M)$, and the other configuration,
+Indeed, for all seven possible configuration pairs, as shown in Table \ref{table:versus-wilcox-all-flt-additions}, additions improve the MRR of all configurations for FLT.
+Table
-$(A, C)$, underperforming the corpus only containing context $(C)$.
+\ref{table:versus-wilcox-all-dit-additions} shows DIT performance degrades under two configurations; one of the two, $(A, C, M)$, being the optimal DIT configuration $(C, M)$, and the other configuration, $(A, C)$, underperforming the corpus only containing context $(C)$.

+\input{tables/versus-wilcox-all-flt-additions}
+\input{tables/versus-wilcox-all-dit-additions}

-For the context text source, we see a similar result as additions.
+For the context text source, we see a similar result as additions in Tables
+\ref{table:versus-wilcox-all-flt-context} and
+\ref{table:versus-wilcox-all-dit-context}.
 For DIT, all seven pairs improve when context is included.
 Two configurations, $(A, R, C)$ and $(A, C)$, degrade in performance for the FLT task while all other configurations see improvements.
 We also note that the context text source is included in both optimal configurations.
 Together, this suggests that context is worthwhile for inclusion, which does not align with our intuitive view for this source.

+\input{tables/versus-wilcox-all-flt-context}
+\input{tables/versus-wilcox-all-dit-context}

 For messages, we see improvements in MRR for nearly all including configurations, except for one configuration in each task.
+As seen in Table
-For FLT, the configuration $(A, R, M)$ performs worse than configuration $(A, R)$.
-The DIT configuration $(A, C, M)$ worse than the configuration $(A, C)$.
+\ref{table:versus-wilcox-all-flt-message}, the configuration $(A, R, M)$ performs worse than configuration $(A, R)$ for FLT.
+The DIT configuration $(A, C, M)$ worse than the configuration $(A, C)$ (Table
+\ref{table:versus-wilcox-all-dit-message}.
 Again, both optimal configurations contain the message text source.
 This aligns with our intuitive view that messages would benefit the model and suggests they would be included.

+\input{tables/versus-wilcox-all-flt-message}
+\input{tables/versus-wilcox-all-dit-message}

 The removal text source, however, is the only source that performs generally worse when included.
+Tables \ref{table:versus-wilcox-all-flt-removals} and
+\ref{table:versus-wilcox-all-dit-removals} show the Wilcoxon test results of removal inclusion and exclusion for FLT and DIT, respectively.
 Overall, for 7 of the configuration pairs, including removals had a negative impact, while only 6 of the configuration pairs had a positive impact.
 Neither of the optimal configurations include removals.
 This suggests that removals should be used with caution, and also aligns with our intuitive view that we would expect them to be harmful.

-\todo{Generate table of all wilcoxon values for these}

-\input{tables/all_corpus_sweep}
+\input{tables/versus-wilcox-all-flt-removals}
+\input{tables/versus-wilcox-all-dit-removals}

-In sum, there are affects of choosing differing text sources.
+In sum, there are affects of choosing differing text sources, as shown in results Section \ref{sec:combo-results}.
 It is usually best to exclude removals and include additions, context, and messages.
 This tends to match our intuitive view that removals would be detrimental to the performance of our FLT and DIT.

-\input{tables/versus-wilcox-all-flt-additions}
-\input{tables/versus-wilcox-all-flt-removals}
-\input{tables/versus-wilcox-all-flt-context}
-\input{tables/versus-wilcox-all-flt-message}
-\input{tables/versus-wilcox-all-dit-additions}
-\input{tables/versus-wilcox-all-dit-removals}
-\input{tables/versus-wilcox-all-dit-context}
-\input{tables/versus-wilcox-all-dit-message}

 <!--
 Corpus: